jaimetur/PhotoMigrator/help/08-immich-photos.md

 Immich `Upload Albums` and `Upload All` create stacks for burst-like photos by default with `--create-stacks=true`.
 Set `--create-stacks=false` to skip that post-upload operation.
 Automatic Migration exposes the same enabled-by-default control only when its target is Immich.

+## Upload Timeout

+Immich `Upload Albums`, `Upload All`, and Automatic Migration with an Immich target use **`-immichUploadTimeout, --immich-upload-timeout-seconds <SECONDS>`** to configure the upload read timeout.
+The default is `900` seconds.
+Increase it for large files or slower Immich storage.
+If the connection closes after Immich has persisted an asset, PhotoMigrator retries with the same upload identifier; when a matching asset is already available from its cached inventory, it reuses that asset instead of uploading it again.

 ## Upload Albums (from Local Folder) into Immich Photos:
 - **From:** v3.0.0